pushkarv/machine-learning/projects/capstone/report.md

 ##### Datasets and Inputs

 The input dataset will be taken from the Kaggle competition for distracted driving, as provided in reference [6].
 The dataset contains 22424 training images and 79726 testing images, created by StateFarm with various distracted driver positions.
 The training images are already stored in folders representing a specific class.
 Each image size is 640x480 and is a color JPG file.
 There are a total of 10 classes for which training images are provided and a large set of unlabeled test images is also provided.

-The 10 classes are as follows and number of training images provided for each class:
+The 10 classes are as follows with the number of training images provided for each class:

 ```
   c0: safe driving  (2489 images)